Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 'Dash' is a web application framework that provides pure Python and R abstraction around HTML, CSS, and JavaScript.
 Instead of writing HTML or using an HTML templating engine, you compose your layout using R functions within the 'dashHtmlComponents' package.
 The source for this package is on GitHub: plotly/dash-html-components.

-texreg — by Philip Leifeld, 10 months ago
+texreg — by Philip Leifeld, a year ago

 Conversion of R Regression Output to LaTeX or HTML Tables